SalmanDMA/Renthere-FE/README.md

 # RentHere

-RentHere is an easy-to-use website that facilitates vehicle rentals, including cars and motorcycles (for now), in the future there may be more vehicle options and multiple branches.
+RentHere is an easy-to-use website that facilitates vehicle rentals, including cars and motorcycles (for now), in the future there will probably be more vehicle options and multiple branches.
 In this website, there are two user roles: admin and user.
 The admin has full CRUD (create, read, update, delete) capabilities for the following:

 - User Management
 - Car Management